jumpstarter-io/wp-jumpstarter/README.md

 Install is done the following way:

 1. Clean up previous failed or aborted installations.
-2. Install Wordpress to RAM (in `/tmp`) to get rid of waiting for disk sync.
+2. Install WordPress to RAM (in `/tmp`) to get rid of waiting for disk sync.
    This allows installing in a second or less.
 3. Activating core plugins (`jumpstarter` and `sqlite-integration`).
 4. Setting the theme specified in `wp-env.json`.